Fram (men's handball)

 The Fram men's handball team is the men's handball section of Icelandic multi-sport club Fram from Reykjavík.
 Fram currently plays in the Úrvalsdeild karla.
 In 2006, they won their first championship in 34 years.
 They competed in EHF Champions League 2006-2007 the following season.
-They last won the national championship in 2013.
+Fram won their tenth Icelandic championship title in 2013.

+Fram won the double for the first time in the club's history when the team became Icelandic Champion and Icelandic Cup Champion in the 2024-25 season.
+They competed in the 2025–26 EHF European League the following season.